Artado-Project/ember/README.md

 </p>

 ## About Project
-Arus's development is stopped at the moment and we are not planning to work on it any time soon.
+Arus's development is stopped at the moment.
 But we'll continue to this project in the future.

 ## Compiling
 You need `grub`, `i686-elf-tools` and `nasm` installed.